PhilapR/dataviz-project/README.md

 ## Data

-The data I propose to visualize for my project is NBA career statistics.
+The data I am using for my project is NBA career statistics.
+Sourced directly from the [nba](stats.nba.com) endpoints with python and [nba-api](https://github.com/swar/nba_api).

+Players are organized by a player ID
+All seasons played by players are separated by Preseason, Regular, Allstar and PostSeason Active Players are treated differently than retired ones.
+Active players have stats from their last season, while reired players have career stats.
+Physical Stats are also recorded
+The focus here will be on the stats themselves.
+Points, Assists and Rebounds.

 ## Prototypes